incident-io/catalog-importer/docs/expressions.md

 ## Where can I use expressions?

-Taking an example from the Backstage config:
+Taking an example from the Backstage config (extended slightly):

 ```jsonnet
 {